 Our UCAS code is LVRPL L41

 When making an application, you need to enter the specific UCAS code assigned to the course you want to apply for.
 The code relevant to your course can be found on each of our course pages or on UCAS itself.
-Use the “Further Details” field in the “Choices” section of the UCAS application form to indicate if you are interested in applying to the Year in China option for your choice of programme or if you are on the Realising Opportunities or University of Liverpool Scholars programmes
+Use the “Further Details” field in the “Choices” section of the UCAS application form to indicate if you are on the Realising Opportunities or University of Liverpool Scholars programmes

 - You can submit your UCAS application from the beginning of September in the year prior to entry.